Brazil, Argentina Now On Receiving End Of Trump Tariffs

 Brazil is a major supplier of imported steel to the U.S. The declining value of currencies from Brazil and Argentina has given their exports an advantage in international markets, which Trump said is bad for U.S. farmers.

-During the global trade war, China has cut back on purchases of U.S. farm goods such as soybeans, and turned to South America for alternative supplies.
+During the global trade war, China has cut back on purchases of U.S. farm goods such as soybeans and turned to South America for alternative supplies.

 In his tweets, Trump also called on the Federal Reserve to cut interest rates further in hopes of weakening the dollar, which would give a lift to U.S. exports.